emqxarchive/emqx-docs-en/source/config.rst

 EMQ 2.0 Config Syntax
 ---------------------

-The *EMQ* 2.0-rc.2 release integrated with `cuttlefish` library, and adopt a more user-friendly `k = v` syntax for configuration file:
+The *EMQ* 2.0-rc.2 release integrated with `cuttlefish` library, and adopted a more user-friendly `k = v` syntax for configuration file:

 .. code-block:: properties